stefan52a/care-by-circles/README.md

 Foreseen, but not implemented is:
 - Asking for help
 - Expelling a member of a Circle by majority
-- Implementation, either the system can be made in RGB, but for the moment we will use fork BTC (we considered counterparty or Elements, but scripts are not easily programmable in a client)
+- The concept is blocklchain agnostic, its implementation, can be made in RGB, Rootstock and even in Ethereum, but for the moment we will use a BTC fork (see the powerpoint for further reasoning) (we also considered counterparty or Elements, but scripts are not easily programmable in a client)
 - When we will fork the BTC blockchain. current BTC holders will already have some Circle tokens,
 - Related to that: we need to think about replay protection
 - Some tokens are 'freed' to be spent, such as the miner fee.
 They are not locked by the Oracle.
-The Oracle guards, via the agreed contract, other token, by locking the remainder.
+The Oracle guards, via the agreed contract, the other remaining tokens.
 - Unique identification of a person, for now this always returns true, see below

 ## Summary ##
+Alice's coins will be locked with a Special script.
+Alice can only spend with that special script, transactions that are cosigned by the Oracle server and Alice.
+The spending (to let Bob join the Circle) is only cosigned by the Oracle when 1 of the following is satisfied (the contract):

+- The Oracle decides whether Alice's publickey belongs to a CircleInstance a.o. stays under 150 (Dunbar's number) members.
+Then Alice gets some 'free" tokens and the remainder gets locked by a similarly Special script.

+- The Oracle decides whether a majority (which is greater than half of all Circle members + 1) of publickeys belonging to a CircleInstance exists, that asks to spend the tokens locked with the Special script.
+If it is a majority: the Oracle cosigns the spending of the tokens towards the pubkeys of that majority.  (to expel a member)

 Members agreeing in the Circle blockchain have consensus about the following:

-- It follows the same rules as the Bitcoin blockchain,as of this writing
+- It follows the same rules as the Bitcoin blockchain, as of this writing
 - When you join the system you get awarded ('airdropped') 1/100 Circle token, but only once. (unless you somehow change your id ;)
 - This users' airdrop gets halved every 500k users entering the system.
 - Alice (a user) should be able to invite other members (e.g. Bob & Charlie), they get some Oracle-locked tokens from Alice.
 Bob then gets half of Alice's tokens minus a miner fee.
 - Not more than 150 people (Dunbar's number) may take part in 1 Circle
 - Blockchain nodes cannot measure arbitrary conditions, so we must rely on an Oracle.
 An oracle is a server that has a keypair, and (co)signs transactions on request when a user-provided expression (contract) evaluates to true.
 - A transaction is adding another person to one of your Circles

 The Circle token is a fungible token, and is associated with identity. initially 1/100th (=1 million Satoshi) Circle token is associated with a telephone nr.
 (FTM to represent identity), but also e.g. 600 Satoshi1 token could be associated with an id.